On the surface, this is a very simple question to answer.

 Whether you’re married, de facto, gay or straight, having kids will 100 percent change you and your partner.
-If this change is positive or negative, is where the real complexity lies.
+Whether this change is wholly positive or negative, is where the real complexity lies.
 And like most things worth talking about in life, everyone’s story is different.

 Kirsty Levin and Lana Sussman are co-founders of The Parents Village, Sydney-based prenatal and postnatal support service, where they run courses specifically designed to support couples through the journey of becoming parents.

 The two women have seen enough to know that while every couple’s story is different, there are certain things you can do to create a firm foundation to navigate parenthood, together.

 “More often than not, it comes down to which role you take in family life,” Kirsty and Lana told Babyology.
 “Primary carers, by nature of their responsibilities, experience an overwhelming change in their personal identity.
 This means they can often express resentment and anger towards the partner whose life seemingly continues to go on the same.